Sermon 1 of 4: Be Kind, by Justin Rossow (Relational Structure)

 3. GOD (Letting God’s Word inform our experience)

 I love this story.
-Jesus is in the crowd and I love what must have been going on in the disciple’s heads at the time.
 Jairus, the text tells us, is a synagogue leader.
 He’s an important guy.
 He is a CEO of the local synagogue.
 And Jesus in Luke has already gotten into some trouble with the religious leaders.

-So I have to be thinking that the disciples are thinking, “Man, if this thing comes through with Jairus, we can maybe get past some of the early hiccups we’ve had in our career.
+So I have to imagine that the disciples are thinking, “Man, if this thing comes through with Jairus, we can maybe get past some of the early hiccups we’ve had in our career.
 If Jesus can just heal this synagogue leader, this CEO’s daughter, well then, we are going to kind of take a step forward here in the mission and ministry of Jesus.”
-I imagine the disciples are focused on how, perhaps, this could affect their status and they are not thinking about this woman who really brings nothing at all to the table.
+I wonder if the disciples are focused on how, perhaps, this could affect their status.
+If so, they are not thinking much about this woman who interrupts Jesus and who, from their perspective, really brings nothing at all to the table.

 Jesus stops and says, “Somebody touched me.”
 And you can hear the exasperation in Peter’s voice: “Jesus, I mean, there are people like, stepping on your toes all around and we’re all huddled together, and what you mean, somebody touched your robe?!
 Let’s get on to the important business of healing this important man’s daughter, Jesus!
 Keep focused here.
 We’ve got a real opportunity!”